riteshyaaa/dev-tinder/before_start.md

 create a post /signup api to add data to your database Push some documents using api calls from postman
 Error handling with try and catch
+JS object and json (difference) add express.json middleware to your application
+Make your sign up api dynamic to recieve data from postman (request)